Deland-Labs/dft-issuance-tool/README.md

 ### Why do we develop this tool？

-> We have released a [draft standard for dft](https://github.com/ICPDeland/dfinity-fungible-token-standard), this tool is used to support dft issuance.
+> We have released a [draft standard for dft](https://github.com/Deland-Labs/dfinity-fungible-token-standard), this tool is used to support dft issuance.

 ## About us

-   We are from ICP Deland team.
+   We are from Deland-Labs team.

    We are building a decentralized exchange based on Dfinity with Open Order Protocol.